|

 of an RESP?

-will not pay taxes on the money you have invested in the RESP.
+will not pay taxes on the money you have contributed in the RESP.
 You

 will get your invested money back without paying tax.